Skip to content

 • Errors on your credit report can delay or block your application

-• Check your file on Experian, Equifax, or TransUnion at least 3–6 months before applying
+• Check your file on Experian, Equifax, or TransUnion at least 3 to 6 months before applying

-• Close unused credit cards and ensure you are on the electoral roll
+• Close unused credit cards and make sure you are on the electoral roll

 Skipping the survey